ScalablesLab/dcs-library-jupyter-notebooks/README.md

 # Daisy Controller Software (DCS) Jupyter Notebooks

-Quick start guides and example scripts for the [Scalables Daisy lab automation platform](https://scalables.com) using the Daisy Controller Software by Scalables.
+Quick start guides and example scripts for the Daisy lab automation platform using the Daisy Controller Software by [Scalables](https://scalables.com).

 ## Requirements